dmayle/nix-config/README.md

 2. Use home-manager to install this flake

 ## On a NixOS system that has been bootstrapped
-3. Use sudo to install this flake's NixOS config
+3. Use sudo to install this flake's NixOS configuration.

 ```
 nix path-info --derivation .#homeConfigurations.<hostname>.activationPackage